 Some plumbing skill may be needed for this job.
 But it should only take one or two hours if your machine is near to a water outlet pipe and the water supply.
-Always read the manufacturer's instructions when installing a washing machine or dishwasher.
+Always read the manufacturer’s instructions when learning how to install a washing machine or dishwasher.

 Before you get started on any of our ‘how to’ guides, please take a moment to read through our DIY safety tips.

 - If connecting pipes and a waste pipe aren’t already installed or you need to change where the machine goes, spend a little time finding the best spot.

 - If your machine needs a hot water supply and is going upstairs, check there’s enough hot water pressure.
 If you’re unsure, call a plumber to check and do the installation.

 - Any washing machine or dishwasher manual should tell you the minimum distance between the appliance and your cold water tank.